 Income tax is paid when you purchase, refurb and flip a house.
 Please note that the property would not have been rented.
 The tax you pay will be based on your total income.
 The tax rates are 20% for basic rate taxpayers.
 This is increased to 40% for high rate taxpayers.
 This is further increased to 45% for additional rate taxpayers.

-What is the entrepreneur’s relief when calculating Capital Gains Tax?
+What is the entrepreneur’s relief (Business Asset Disposal Relief) when calculating Capital Gains Tax?

-- The person claiming ER has at least 5% of voting shares in the business which is being part or fully closed down.
+- The person claiming ER has at least 5% of voting shares in the business which is being partially or fully closed down.

 - The person claiming the ER has owned the shares in the business for at least 12 months.
 From April 2019 this will increase to 24 months